edujbarrios/AVLvisualizer/README.md

 In this new version, I've also implemented deletions, which is able to detect and note the rotations that may occur while deleting a node.

+`New`: Added a console log that tracks all movements and displays them on a console.

 Done with `HTML`, `CSS` and `Javascript`.

 ## TO-DO